janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 [NeuTu](https://janelia-flyem.gitbook.io/neutu), and [Neuroglancer](https://github.com/google/neuroglancer),
 which is actually embedded in other apps as well.
 All these connectomics-focused apps use DVID as a backend although Neuroglancer can use a number of backends and can be optimized for particular versions of data (like the Hemibrain dataset snapshot at its release) via its "precomputed" storage format.

-So let's briefly cover these other ways to interact with the newly released data.
+Let's briefly cover the various ways you can download or interact with the newly released data.

 ### neuPrint

 The first obvious stop is the [neuPrint Hemibrain website](https://neuprint.janelia.org).
 It's a nice web interface to query and visualize the released connectomics data without having to download anything locally.

+From the 26+ TB of data, we can generate [a compact (25 MB) data model](https://storage.googleapis.com/hemibrain/v1.0/conn_summary.tgz) containing the adjacency matrix.
+We annotate brain region information for each connection to make the model richer.

+You can [download all the data injected into neuPrint](https://storage.cloud.google.com/hemibrain-release/neuprint/hemibrain_v1.0_neo4j_inputs.zip) (excluding the 3D data and skeletons) in CSV format.

 ### Neuroglancer